AviatrixSystems/Docs/HowTos/DataAnalSplunkSumo.rst

 AviatrixVPNSession:
 --------------------

+This log is for gateways that have `VPN enabled <http://docs.aviatrix.com/HowTos/Cloud_Networking_Ref_Des.html>`_.
+To enable VPN, check "VPN Access" when launching a gateway.

 Logs sent by the Controller contains the information such as VPN user name, the VPN gateway IP address and name where the user connects to, client virtual IP address, connection duration, total received bytes,